 Gilding Wax For Clay Crafts

 I’ve heard of people using something like Future floor wax, but I doubt I will ever go this route.
 Last time I used it for its intended purpose, the floor (linoleum) had all this sticky residue…ugh.
 So definitely not for clay.
 It’s probably a moot point anyway, as I don’t even know if this household staple is still around.

-This is a different type of wax, though….Wax works really well on polymer clay..it won’t make it as glossy looking though; rather it will produce a natural appearance and enhance the textures of your project if you tend to do a lot of multi-media on it, and plus, it’s pretty cheap too.
+This is a different type of wax, though….Gilding wax works really well on polymer clay..it won’t make it as glossy looking though; rather it will produce a natural appearance and enhance the textures of your project if you tend to do a lot of multi-media on it, and plus, it’s pretty cheap too.
 It is also quick drying.

 But a lot of people seemed to rave about how well it worked, and that included clay artists too.
 So I’ve put it down on the list for later…next time I’m at one of the local home improvement places.
 So I hope to update you for later!